byteford/homeauto/Readme.md

 anywhere you see `URL` change to your instance url (or localhost if not remote) anywhere you see `NAME` change to a username (no spaces)

+0. Pull down the `start` branch which has the boiler plate code in it

 1. Set up the home-assistant instance

     - open Terminal